intel/tcf/doc/09-api.rst

   >>>     'uefi_boot_manager_ipv4_regex': 'UEFI Network'
   >>> })

-  :func:`tcfl.pos.efibootmgr_setup` can use this if the defaults do not work :func:`target.pos.deploy_image()
+  :func:`tcfl.pos_uefi.efibootmgr_setup` can use this if the defaults do not work :func:`target.pos.deploy_image()
   <tcfl.pos.extension.deploy_image>` reports::